- UCAS Code: G420 / I100

 Why Choose Us?

-- Gain professional body qualifications - Work towards Microsoft, Cisco, Linux and Oracle certificates.
-Strong partnerships with industry - These include IBM, APC by Schneider Electric, Atos, Co-Op, Philips and the Chartered Institute for IT.
+- Gain professional body qualifications - Work towards Microsoft, Cisco, Linux and Oracle certificates

-- A range of opportunities - Participate in renowned international programmes and competitions.
-You will have the opportunity to create a start-up business using ideas spawned during your course.
+- International opportunities - Participate in renowned international programmes and competitions.
+You will have the opportunity to create a start-up business using ideas spawned during your course

 Open Days